 That’s the problem with passive events.
 People only remember a fraction of what they hear if they don’t engage with it.
 With passive listening, on average, you’ll still remember 10% of the content after three days.
 With active participation, that figure rises to 65 to 80%.

-The importance of interaction at events isn’t about entertainment.
+The importance of interaction during events isn’t about entertainment.
 It’s about results.
 Do you want your message to resonate?
-Then get your audience to move, react, make choices, and talk.
-Not just as a side activity, but as a deliberate design choice.
-You build interaction into the event—from the very first moment of welcome to the closing.
+Then get your audience moving, reacting, making choices, and talking.
+So design with purpose—don’t just throw in a few activities here and there.
+Build interaction into the event, from the very first moment of welcome to the closing.

 Organizations that understand this see the difference.
-Their teams leave with concrete insights.
-Their clients remember the event for months afterward.
-Their employees act differently—not because they heard something, but because they did something.
+Their teams go home with concrete insights.
+Attendees remember the event for months afterward.
+And employees act differently because they took action rather than just listening.